Sustainability is a foundational value at the SKAO, underpinning all other activities across the Observatory.

 - Education and opportunities: to contribute to human capital development through effective partnerships with organisations in member countries.

-- Social equity: contribute to fair and equitable outcomes for diverse individuals and groups within the Observatory and in stakeholder communities.
+- Social equity: to contribute to fair and equitable outcomes for diverse individuals and groups within the Observatory and in stakeholder communities.

-- Radio spectrum: work to retain access to the radio spectrum to facilitate ongoing use for diverse purposes including radio astronomy.
+- Radio spectrum: to work to retain access to the radio spectrum to facilitate ongoing use for diverse purposes including radio astronomy.